larshansen1/lakehouse/README.md

 ### Querying DuckLake Tables

-Each DuckDB session must load the DuckLake extension, configure MinIO credentials, and reattach the lake metadata before querying:
+Each DuckDB session must load the DuckLake extension, configure MinIO credentials, and reattach the lake metadata before querying.
+Use the snippet that matches your configured backend.

+DuckDB-backed catalog:

 ```sql
 INSTALL httpfs;